Find Affordable College Courses

 The colleges and universities below are the most popular for criminal justice majors pursuing a doctor's degree.

-Our 2023 rankings named Sam Houston State University the most popular school in Texas for criminal justice and corrections students working on their doctor’s degree.
-SHSU is a very large public school located in the distant town of Huntsville.
+Our analysis found Sam Houston State University to be the most popular school for criminal justice and corrections students who want to pursue a doctor’s degree in Texas.
+SHSU is a fairly large public school located in the town of Huntsville.

 Women make up 25% of the criminal justice majors at the school.